markrossington/sidewinder-x2-marlin/README.md

 * `configs` - Updated Marlin configuration for Sidewinder X2
 * `scripts`
+  * `settings.py` - Edit this file to change settings such as which version of marlin you want, which config to use etc.
   * `marlin_build.py` - Build Marlin
   * `marlin_flash.py` - Flash Marlin to printer
+  * `common.py` - Common functions used by both scripts.
+Save me writing them twice.
+You shouldn't need to edit or use this file.

 # FAQ